mac-n/mac-n.github.io/index.md

 The confidence value represents the network's certainty in its prediction of the next layer's activity.
 A confidence of 1 would indicate perfect prediction of the next layer's response, while 0 would indicate complete failure to predict.
 In practice, confidence values tend to converge around 0.5 during stable training, reflecting a balanced state where the network maintains some uncertainty about its predictions while still capturing meaningful patterns.

-This convergence to intermediate confidence values is a desirable property - it prevents the network from becoming either overly conservative (routing everything to output) or overly uncertain (passing everything to the next layer).
+This convergence to intermediate confidence values is a desirable property - it prevents the network from either routing everything to output or passing everything to the next layer, but makes sure both pathways are exploited.
 The routing decisions can be observed in Figures 3 and 4, where the relationship between confidence (blue line) and information flow (red and green lines) demonstrates the dynamic balance between direct output contribution and continued processing.

 The magnitude of information flow through different routing paths (shown in red for "Continue Up" and green for "To Penultimate") typically shows larger variations than the confidence values, as these represent the actual amount of information being routed rather than prediction certainty.
 This relationship between steady confidence and varying flow magnitude indicates that the network maintains consistent prediction capability while flexibly routing different amounts of information based on input complexity.